MBSck/Universum-Sim/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 # Universum-Sim
 >This is the final course project of an advanced Python class.
->It simulates the movement of planetary bodies
+>It is an extremly simplified simulation of planetary bodies' movement

 ## Project Status
 Project is: _no longer being worked on_
-Will maybe take up on it again in the future and add functionality

 ## Table of contents
 * [Setup](#Setup)